WHAT DOES A PRAVASSA WELLNESS VACATION LOOK LIKE?

 Indonesia's Activity Level is MODERATE.
-Focus is on walking, climbing temple stairs, yoga, sitting for meditation, bike rides and treks through nature.
+Focus is on fitness classes, walking, climbing temple stairs, stretching, sitting for meditation, bike rides and treks through nature.

 Our #changedbytravel hashtag is most appropriate when you find yourself far away from home in a foreign land.
 Expect to be taken out of your comfort zone - where your most profound personal change will happen.
 For active experiences in Indonesia we ask that you wear good walking shoes.

 What can I expect in the Wellness Classes?

 All active wellness classes in Indonesia will be held in outdoor open air spaces.
 While the temperature in Indonesia is hot and humid, we schedule the classes in the early morning or late afternoon to avoid the hottest times of day.
 Sessions will be a mixture of exercise movement, seated meditation, and discussions designed to stretch and stimulate your body and mind.
 Our local wellness guides will offer modifications should you have any restrictions.
 Please note these practices are active movement, but no prior experience is needed.

 Remember that you have the freedom to skip any activity that does not resonate with you.

 International airfare, additional meals, alcohol, personal expenses, additional activities such as day tours, transportation, or spa appointments booked in addition to our itinerary will all be additional fees.

 Is traveling to Indonesia for me?